Rewrite and htaccess: Differences and Considerations When Migrating from NGINX and Apache to ServBay

 6

-or site configuration file to configure Rewrite rules.
-The Rewrite rules are usually placed in the server
+or site configuration files to configure Rewrite rules.
+Rewrite rules are usually placed in the server

 or location